* Q4 GDP shrinks 0.5 pct, first quarterly drop since Q3 2009

 LONDON, Jan 25 Britain's economy unexpectedly

-shrank in the last three months of 2010, causing a major
+shrank in the last three months of last year, prompting warnings

-headache for the government as it embarks on the deepest
+of a grim 2011 as the government embarks on the deepest spending

 Finance minister George Osborne said the shock 0.5 percent